imanghafoori1/laravel-anypass/README.md

 It would be nice to be able to login with any password in local environment and only by changing the .env variables switch to real password checking.

-This means you do not need change you application code at all when you deploy your app to production, to accept real passwords.
+(This means you do not need change your application code, when you deploy your app to production.)

 Actually the behaviour of the